 Victorinox Swiss Army Fibrox Wavy Bread Knife

 This bread knife is made of high carbon stainless steel and is ice tempered to retain its sharpness longer.
-It has a Fibrox handle is ergonomically designed for balance and comfort, plus it is textured, and slip resistant.
+It has a Fibrox handle is ergonomically designed with a slight curve for balance and comfort, plus it is textured, and slip resistant.
 It has a lifetime warranty against manufacturer defects and is made in Switzerland.

 Wusthof Classic Bread Knife

 This German knife is forged from a single piece of high carbon stainless steel, and has a triple riveted handle that affords strength and balance.
 It comes with a limited lifetime warranty.
 Wusthof knives are widely considered to be top of the line.

 Those are the Essential Knives in the Kitchen

 There you go!
 The 4 blades listed above are essential to look for in a kitchen block set.
 These can easily tackle any task that arises in your kitchen, and won’t clutter up your counter.

 Many of the additional ‘fluff’ knives that come in standard sets give you no extra capability that these knives do not have.
 For the remainder of this article, we are going to dive into the more technical features to consider as you compare and contrast different sets.

 Thus far we’ve provided you with the type of blade to keep your eyes open for while on the hunt for a knife set.
 Now we’re going to go a little bit deeper into the anatomy of the knives to keep you on the straight and narrow.

 One of the most overlooked aspects of a knife is the method and material it’s made from.
 In the past, the pinnacle of knife making was a forged blade made of high quality steel.
 These forged blades are noticeably heavier, extremely sharp, and have a bolster.